 For more information on these types of attacks:

-- World Health Organization Warns of Coronavirus Phishing Attacks https://www.bleepingcomputer.com/news/security/world-health-organization-warns-of-coronavirus-phishing-attacks/
+- World Health Organization Warns of Coronavirus Phishing Attacks https://www.bleepingcomputer.com/news/security/world-health-organization-warns-of-coronavirus-phishing-attacks/(link is external)

-- FTC Warns of Ongoing Scams Using Coronavirus Bait https://www.bleepingcomputer.com/news/security/ftc-warns-of-ongoing-scams-using-coronavirus-bait/
+- FTC Warns of Ongoing Scams Using Coronavirus Bait https://www.bleepingcomputer.com/news/security/ftc-warns-of-ongoing-scams-using-coronavirus-bait/(link is external)

-- Health Industry Cybersecurity Practices (HICP): Managing Threats and Protecting Patients publication https://healthsectorcouncil.org/hhs-and-hscc-release-voluntary-cybersecurity-practices-for-the-health-industry/
+- Health Industry Cybersecurity Practices (HICP): Managing Threats and Protecting Patients publication https://healthsectorcouncil.org/hhs-and-hscc-release-voluntary-cybersecurity-practices-for-the-health-industry/(link is external)

 - Hackers Hijack Routers’ DNS to Spread Malicious COVID-19 Apps